The 16 Very Best Things to Do in Ironbridge Gorge

 Coalbrookdale Museum of Iron

 Coalbrookdale Museum of Iron sits next to Enginuity and The Furnace Kitchen, so you can kill a few birds with one stone while visiting here.
-The Coalbrookdale Museum of Iron presents the inspiring relationship between Britain and iron and how it has led to the world we live in today.
+The Coalbrookdale Museum of Iron presents the inspiring relationship between Britain and iron, and how it has shaped the world we live in today.

 Address: Coalbrookdale Museum of Iron, Coach Rd, Coalbrookdale, Telford TF8 7DQ